hellgate75/general_structures/README.md

 GoLang general structures libraries for supporting GoLanguage program development, and code write acceleration.

 Any of package is extremely and exhaustively tested, and ready for use.
-Into any package you can find details about provided features, types and utilities
+Into any package you can find details about provided features, types and utilities.

+##### Related linked resources:
+* [general_utils](https://github.com/hellgate75/general_utils) - General purpose infrastructure components library (logging, parsers, networking, process, streams, errors, etc...)

 ## Library details